 - Positions your brand as an authority in your industry

 Not sure what type of content your customers will like?
-That might be a sign that it’s time to narrow down your target audience by defining your ideal buyer personas.
+That might be a sign that it’s time to narrow down your target audience by defining your ideal buyer personas with the help of a Nashville SEO agency.

 Another fundamental aspect of SEO for small business is using SEO keywords properly.
 Whatever you do, don’t just guess at keywords – take the time to research keywords related to your niche or sector so you can implement them into the content you create.